jpjust/cityzones-maps-service/README.md

 ## Worker

 The worker program is the `worker.py` script.
 It periodically request tasks from the web service to run locally, sending back the results.
 To run it, first make a copy of `.env.example` into `.env` and set it up.
+You will need an API key from the web server application.
 Then run:

 `python3 worker.py`